Clinical Radiology ST3 Interview Questions 2026 | Medibuddy

 Preparation for ST3 Radiology is different from preparation for most other interviews.
 The format is short, remote and decisive: a small number of focused stations on a video platform, with little room to recover if you lose momentum in one.
 The structured preparation you do in the weeks before the interview is what determines your rank.

 Start by getting clear on what you’re actually walking into.
 The interview is delivered remotely via Oriel, with slots booked on a first-come, first-served basis after shortlisting.
-Stations are tightly timed, around fifteen minutes each, with sections covering clinical prioritisation, radiology experience and image review rather than open conversation.
+Stations are tightly timed, around fifteen minutes each, with sections covering radiology experience, prioritisation and image review in one station, and coping under pressure, teamwork and leadership in the other, rather than open conversation.
 Treat the remote setup as part of the assessment: test your camera, microphone and connection, and rehearse in the same room, on the same laptop, that you’ll use on the day.
 Candidates who only discover their audio is poor mid-station rarely recover the marks.

 Strong answers at ST3 sit on two legs: the radiology-specific knowledge the panel expects from someone applying at registrar level, and the delivery that makes that knowledge land in a few short minutes.
 Neither is enough on its own.
 We recommend building the knowledge base early and then layering practice on top so you can communicate what you know under time pressure.